Basicula/OOPDB/README.md

     - [x] Select count - select row count from the table with the given name
     - [x] Inner join - merges two tables with the given table names and column names
     - [x] Order by - sort result by the given lists of column names and orders for each column
+    - [x] Update - updates the table with the given name by the given lists of column names and new values for that columns